Baseline Overview

-Create documentation baselines for documents.
+Create documentation baselines for your Innoslate Document.

-Creating a baseline for a document, captures a snapshot of the document's entities, relationships, and attributes.
 To create a baseline, select the 'Baseline' option under the 'More' button on the top toolbar.

 Figure 1: Baseline Feature

-Figure 2: Create Baseline Window
+Figure 2: Create New Baseline Window

 The entities in the document will be marked with blue baseline indicators to indicate that the document has been baselined.